Ulver: Beyond black metal (1998–2002)

 Perdition City, issued in March 2000, was described as moody, atmospheric electronica, cinematic in scope, evoking a soundtrack for an imaginary film.
 Kerrang! praised the album, ranking it top ten that year, noting "This ain't rock 'n roll.
 This is evolution on such a grand scale that most bands wouldn't even be able to wrap their tiny little minds around it."
 Musically, Ulver not only explores new genres, but also shift from extrovert, into more introverted moods, or interior music.

 Later that year, Jørn H. Sværen joined the band.
 The band followed up Perdition City with two improv/minimalist/ambient/glitch companion EPs, called Silence Teaches You How to Sing and Silencing the Singing, in September and December 2001, respectively.
 The material featured here was loosely recorded during the sessions for the Perdition City album.
 The style is more experimental/atmospheric and less beat-oriented; rather mood pieces that revolve around the Perdition City theme.
 Due to the experimental nature of the music, both Silence EPs were limited to two thousand, and three thousand copies.
 However, both EPs were re-released as one disc, under the title Teachings in Silence, in November 2002.

 Ulver, now with more confidence in their ambient sensibilities descent into the world of film soundtracks, producing scores for Lyckantropen (issued as Lyckantropen Themes, in November 2002), Svidd neger (issued as Svidd neger, in September 2003) and a joint soundtrack with singer/songwriter Tom McRae for the multiple award-winning Uno.
 Ulver were praised for their soundtrack work, and their ability to adapt and providing a sense of continuity to each film.
 The song "Silence Teaches You How to Sing" was later used in the 2012 supernatural horror film Sinister.
+Another song, "Not Saved", was used for the sequel Sinister 2.

 Ulver celebrated their ten-year anniversary with a remix album, 1993–2003: 1st Decade in the Machines, issued in April 2003, featuring contributions from Third Eye Foundation, Bogdan Raczynski, Fennesz, V/Vm and Merzbow among others.

 In 2002, the trio announced that they were working on a string remake of Nattens madrigal, but Rygg later stated that the project "is in a state of total dormancy."